Characters: Pillars of Eternity

-- Defiant to the End: She was brought before the Grand Inquisitor (Thaos) and brutally tortured for questioning the existance of the gods, and even then she was not willing to confess.
+- Defiant to the End: She was brought before the Grand Inquisitor (Thaos) and brutally tortured for questioning the existence of the gods, and even then she was not willing to confess.
 Quite the contrary, she was perfectly willing to hear a confession from Thaos, the man whose calling was covering up the fact.

 - Fate Worse Than Death: A self-inflicted one.
 The Watcher can point out that she can choose to reincarnate again if she states a belief in any god, but she will have none of it.
 She'd rather stand alone for all eternity.

 - Jeanne d'Archétype: Zig-Zagged.
-On the one hand, she was a charismatic leader who rose from humble origins to lead La Résistance against the encroaching Engwithian missionaries and, later, the Inquisition, but was betrayed by one of her supposed allies, had defied a Kangaroo Court, and was executed for heresy and apostasy in a particularly gruesome manner.
+On the one hand, she was a charismatic leader who rose from humble origins to lead La Résistance against the encroaching Engwithian missionaries and, later, against the Inquisition, but was betrayed by one of her trusted allies, had defied a Kangaroo Court, and was executed for heresy and apostasy in a particularly gruesome manner.
 On the other hand, where Saint Joan claimed to have been guided by God and was Vindicated by History, Iovara defied the gods (in a setting where their existence is undisputed) and was posthumously erased from all history books by her enemies.

 - Kangaroo Court: With Thaos presiding over her Inquisition trial, it couldn't have had a different outcome.

 - Expy: Of Deionarra, a ghost standing in deathly halls for all eternity for a punishment that they do not deserve.
 Bonus points if she was the Watcher's former lover.

 - Multiple-Choice Past: Depending on the player's choices during flashbacks.